mfcc64/youtube-musical-spectrum/Readme.md

 - **Right Color:** Set right color.
 The default value is `#00b9dc`.
 - **Transparent:** Set the transparency of the visualizer.
 The default value is set to `true`.
 - **Visible:** Set the visibility of the visualizer.
 The default value is set to `true` on YT Music and `false` on YouTube.
+- **Presets:** Choose a preset.
+Currently, most of them are color preset.
 - **Reset Settings:** Reset settings to the default values (Note that the default values can be changed).
 - **Set as Default Settings:** Set the current setttings as the default settings.
 Subsequent `Reset Settings` or new pages will load these settings.